-A soil test is an excellent tool for growing strong and healthy plants on your farm or garden.
+A soil test is an excellent tool for building soil biology, balancing soil minerals, and growing healthy plants on your farm or in your garden.
 They can be used to pinpoint nutrient deficiencies or accumulation in your soil, creating a more specific recipe for long-term soil and plant health.

 When to collect a soil sample: